 - Any funding awarded cannot be adjusted later to allow for price increases. - All applications will be acknowledged within two weeks of their receipt. - All organisations in receipt of grant funding from the Council are asked to promote the scheme, including the wording, 'Supported by South Tyneside Council' on publicity and advertising.
-Permission to use the Council crest must be sought from the Council Communications Team. - If required receipts (for items over £500) are not provided, the applicant/organisation will not be eligible to apply for future CAF funding.
+Permission to use the Council crest must be sought from the Council Communications Team. - Receipts must be submitted for individual_items over £500) where this is not provided, the applicant/organisation will not be eligible to apply for future CAF funding.